 China's solar exports were supposed to slow after April 1.
-Beijing had removed export tax refunds on photovoltaic products, raising the effective cost of shipping panels and cells abroad.
-Instead, Reuters reported via MarketScreener that Chinese solar shipments abroad jumped 60% year over year in April.
+China's Ministry of Finance and State Taxation Administration had announced that export VAT rebates for photovoltaic products would be cancelled from that date, raising the effective cost of shipping panels, cells, wafers, and related products abroad.
+Instead, Reuters' headline republished by TradingView said Chinese solar exports jumped 60% year over year in April.

 The better reading is that China's solar industry has become so oversupplied that even a policy shock did not stop export volume.
 March was already extreme: PV Tech, citing Ember's analysis, reported a record 68 GW of Chinese solar exports in a single month.
 April then showed that the export machine did not simply shut off after the rebate deadline.

-For buyers, the implication is practical: Chinese solar panels are still available in enormous volume, but the price floor is no longer as simple as "China keeps getting cheaper."
-Rebate cuts, bankrupt manufacturers, tariff walls, and forced capacity discipline are all pushing against the old assumption that every quarter will bring lower module prices.
+The practical implication is this: Chinese solar panels are still available in enormous volume, but the price floor is no longer as simple as "China keeps getting cheaper."
+Rebate cuts, bankrupt manufacturers, tariff walls, traceability rules, and forced capacity discipline are all pushing against the old assumption that every quarter will bring lower module prices.
+The buyer task is no longer finding the lowest FOB quote.
+It is identifying which supplier, route, warranty, and origin file can survive the price war.

 Quick Read